Paula Pell

-Paula Pell (born April 15, 1963) is an American comedy writer, producer, and actress.
-She is best known for her work as a writer for the NBC sketch comedy series Saturday Night Live from 1995 to 2013.
+Paula Pell is an American comedy writer, producer, and actress.
+She worked as a writer for the NBC sketch comedy series Saturday Night Live from 1995 to 2013.
 For her work on SNL and 30 Rock, she has been recognized with a Primetime Emmy Award for Outstanding Writing for a Variety, Music or Comedy Program and six Writers Guild of America Awards.
 In 2019, Pell was honored with the Herb Sargent Award for Comedy Excellence.

-Pell has produced, written, and performed in numerous TV series, including 30 Rock, A.P.
-Bio, Love, and Mapleworth Murders, and has worked as a writer for awards ceremonies like the Academy Awards, the Golden Globes, and the MTV Video Music Awards.
+Pell has produced, written, and performed in the TV series 30 Rock, A.P.
+Bio, Love, and Mapleworth Murders, and has worked as a writer for the awards ceremonies the Academy Awards, the Golden Globes, and the MTV Video Music Awards.
 As a voiceover artist, she has voiced characters in Inside Out, Big Mouth, and Bless the Harts.
-Pell has also appeared in several films and TV series, including Sisters, Other People, and Wine Country.
+Pell has also appeared in films and TV series, including Sisters, Other People, and Wine Country.
 From 2021 to 2024, Pell was a main cast member on the Peacock and Netflix original series Girls5eva.

 Early life

-Born in Joliet, Illinois, Pell wanted to be an actress from an early age.
-She studied acting and visual art at Orlando's Seminole State College of Florida and the University of Tennessee at Knoxville.
-She took a job at Walt Disney World, working in the nightclubs of the resort's adults-only Pleasure Island section.
+Pell wanted to be an actress from an early age.
+After graduating from the University of Tennessee, she took a job at Walt Disney World, working in the nightclubs of the resort's adults-only Pleasure Island section.